CERES-RUB/academic-skills/05_Citation.md

 contents: true
 ---

-# Citing Literature {#sec:zitieren}
+# Citing Literature {#sec:citing}

 The academic process is based - especially in the humanities - on the fact that one refers to the work of others, i.e. cites their work when relying on their intellectual property.
 It is not always easy for first-year students to assess what needs to be cited and what does not.
 As a rough guide, the following points can be made:

 Must be cited:

-–	knowledge that you could not have come to just by thought (i.e. the research results of others);
+- knowledge that you could not have come to just by thought (i.e. the research results of others);

-–	basic methodological and theoretical assumptions that form a foundation for your work;
+- basic methodological and theoretical assumptions that form a foundation for your work;

-–	further thoughts that you have taken from the works of others and that do not belong to your own general knowledge.
+- further thoughts that you have taken from the works of others and that do not belong to your own general knowledge.

 Must not be cited:

-–	generalities (e.g. known historical context data);
+- generalities (e.g. known historical context data);

-–	realizations of common sense (i.e. your conclusions or summaries);
+- realizations of common sense (i.e. your conclusions or summaries);

-–	results of your own analyses.
+- results of your own analyses.

 ## Quotations in the Text